ktorio/ktor-documentation/topics/server-get-started.md

 ## Unpack and run the project {id="unpacking"}

-This is the process to unpack, build and run the project from the command line.
+In this section you will learn how to unpack, build and run the project from the command line.
 The descriptions below assume that:

 - You have created and downloaded a project called `ktor-sample-app`.
 - This has been placed in a folder called `myprojects` in your home directory.

-Please alter the names and paths as required to match your own setup.
+If necessary, alter the names and paths to match your own setup.

+Open a command line tool of your choice and follow the steps:

 <procedure>
   <step>